 But are they actually any good at attracting attention and getting people to click?

 When responsive ads were first introduced, I assumed they wouldn't perform as well as professionally designed image ads.
 After all, image ads tend to be more eye catching and less prone to blending into the rest of the website.

 But the reality is that, whenever I have tested image ads against responsive ads for a client, I have always found the responsive ads perform better.

-Here are the figures for an experiment I ran in December last year.
+Here are the figures for an experiment I ran in December last year with a client who is an insurance broker.
 The client had some existing image ads that they were using for a remarketing campaign.
 The ads looked good, used eye-catching colours, and had been created in four of the most popular banner sizes.

 I kept these image ads running but added a responsive ad to the campaign too.
 After a few weeks I compared the results:

 120 x 600